Swedish. Unique. Sustainable

 Although recycling can be a great way to reuse it also takes a lot of resources. recycling a product, say a plastic bottle to make it into polyester fabric is a long process that can be equally harmful to the environment as manufacturing from new material.
 For this reason (among others) we believe that up-cycling is a more gentle way to treat our planet.
-Many garments, fabrics, and products that are being sold second hand are in very good condition but may look dated in color, pattern or style leading to them not being sold.
+Many garments, fabrics, and products that are being sold second-hand are in very good condition but may look dated in color, pattern, or style leading to them not being sold.
 But if we can take these products and make them into something new and a style we give these old products a new purpose.
 Not to mention that many of the places where we choose to source our materials are charity stores which means that when you buy from us you are also indirectly supporting several different charity shops.

 HELP CONTINUE OUR QUEST

-We are constantly in search of new materials for future collections and we think, that just like us, many of you have plenty of garments, blankets, curtains or other materials just laying around that you no longer find any use for.
+We are constantly in search of new materials for future collections and we think, that just like us, many of you have plenty of garments, blankets, curtains, or other materials just laying around that you no longer find any use for.
 If you feel like giving them a purpose we will be very grateful to put them to use.
-By helping us out we will return the favor by giving you a 15% discount on your next purchase with us.
+By helping us out we will return the favor by giving you a 20% discount on your next purchase with us.

-Email us on firstname.lastname@example.org for further information.
+Email us at firstname.lastname@example.org for further information.

 The first step in our chain of production is to source the materials.
 This we do in normal second-hand shops and charity shops.
 We source everything from old clothes to curtains to actual fabrics.
-It's amazing how much good quality things you can find in second-hand shops.
+It's amazing how many good quality things you can find in second-hand shops.